MilenaMar/MagicTG-Server/README.md

 - /user/:username - (GET) - User profile can be Organizer or Player
 - /user/:username/edit-profile - (PUT) - User can edit his own profile
 - /user/:username/delete - (POST) - User can delete his own account
-- /user/event/new - (POST) - Organizer can create a new event
+- /event - (GET) see all the posted events
-- /user/event/:\_id/edit - (PUT) - Organizer can edit his own event
+- /event/new - (POST) - Organizer can create a new event
-- /events - (GET) see all the posted events
+- /event/:\_id - (GET) - see the details of the selected event
-- /events/:\_id - (GET) - see the details of the selected event
+- /event/:\_id/edit - (PUT) - Organizer can edit his own event
-- /events/:\_id/attend - (POST) - Player attends an event
+- /event/:\_id/attend - (POST) - Player attends an event
-- /events/:\_id/unattend - (POST) - Player unattends an event
+- /event/:\_id/unattend - (POST) - Player unattends an event

 ## Links